 Contact us if you have any queries before you submit your application

-You need to complete the make changes to your AML Form (FA10b).
+You need to apply to make changes to your existing AML approval using the AML form (FA10b).

 The application form is an editable PDF document.
 You need the latest version of the PDF viewer to download this document.
 You need to fill it in electronically.
 You should save the form before you start completing it.

 For help downloading or using the form, see "How to use the form" in our Firm authorisation guidance.”

 Send your application to our Authorisation team.